College of Geosciences

 College of Geosciences faculty members participate in research on a broad front of both basic and applied subjects.
 The College is the Science Operator for the International Ocean Discovery Program, which is the largest geosciences research program in the world and explores the structure and history of sediments and crust beneath the sea floor.
-Other coordinated research programs in the College include the Geochemical and Environmental Research Group, the Center for Tectonophysics, Texas Sea Grant, the Berg-Hughes Center for Petroleum and Sedimentary Systems, the Center for Atmospheric Chemistry and the Environment and the Texas Center for Climate Studies.
+The College also hosts the Texas Sea Grant program.
+Other coordinated research programs in the College include the Geochemical and Environmental Research Group, the Center for Tectonophysics, the Berg-Hughes Center for Petroleum and Sedimentary Systems, the Center for Atmospheric Chemistry and the Environment and the Texas Center for Climate Studies.
 Field work takes both faculty and students around the world to learn about the wide range of environments and processes affecting Earth and its inhabitants.
 Consequently, faculty bring to their classes the excitement of discovery, state-of-the-art scientific equipment, a knowledge of useful applications to human problems, and good working relations with industry and governments, all of which can help the undergraduate prepare for a rewarding career.

-Career opportunities for graduates in the Geosciences are evolving dynamically—in industry, business, education and government at all levels.
-With highly desirable marketable skills, Geosciences professionals conduct research essential to understanding an increasingly unpredictable Earth; search for sustainable energy, mineral, and water resources; work to predict and mitigate natural hazards; deploy geospatial techniques in numerous domains; contribute to wise environmental policy development and decision-making; and teach in high schools, colleges, and universities.
+Career opportunities for graduates in the Geosciences are evolving dynamically—in industry, business, education, and government at all levels.
+Geosciences professionals apply highly desirable and marketable skills in several areas: research essential to understanding an increasingly unpredictable Earth; search for sustainable energy, mineral, and water resources; prediction and mitigation of natural hazards; deployment of geospatial techniques in numerous domains; informing wise environmental policy development and decision-making; and teaching in high schools, colleges, and universities.